Rksuryawanshi/Helping-ngo/README.md

 ## Support

 For support, email badshahkumar1508@gmail.com
-Thaks for visiting our website.
+Thanks for visiting our website.

 ## 🔗 Links